-In the event of Admission, partner remuneration will no longer be determined by the terms of the Existing Membership Agreement, but will be in accordance with the DWF Law LLP Constitutional Deed, the DWF LLP Constitutional Deed and the DWF Law LLP and DWF LLP Member Handbooks (as defined below).
-See Part XII - "Additional Information - 4.
-Reorganisation - 4.4 Key agreements under the Reorganisation - 4.4.2.
-DWF Law LLP Constitutional Deed" and "- 4.4.5.
-DWF LLP Constitutional Deed".
+Following Admission, partner remuneration will no longer be determined by the terms of the Existing Membership Agreement, but will be in accordance with the DWF Law LLP Constitutional Deed, the DWF LLP Constitutional Deed and the DWF Law LLP and DWF LLP Member Handbooks (as defined below).
+See Part XVI "Additional Information-16.
+Material contracts-16.4 DWF Law LLP Constitutional Deed" and "16.7 DWF LLP Constitutional Deed".
 These contractual agreements entered into in connection with the Reorganisation, which revise the terms of partners' remuneration, will result in the Total Fixed Annual Compensation Amount being recognised in direct costs in the financial statements of DWF Group plc, rather than being recognised as "Members' remuneration charged as an expense" and a discretionary profit allocation within "Other reserves classified as equity" as previously presented as described in the Existing Basis of Presentation above.
-Partner remuneration to be received as a result of dividends as Shareholders in DWF Group plc, would reflect the receipt of a proportion of profits via dividends (as it will for all other Shareholders) and therefore this will continue to be accounted for through reserves in the DWF Group plc financial statements in line with the accounting standards, legislation and accounting policies disclosed in the Historical Financial Information.
-Under the revised compensation model, following Admission, in the event of any such Admission, self-employed partners, will have their paid-in-capital contributions reduced in line with their revised remuneration.
+Partner remuneration to be received as a result of dividends as Shareholders in DWF Group plc, reflects the receipt of a proportion of profits via dividends (as it will for all other Shareholders) and therefore this will continue to be accounted for through reserves in the DWF Group plc financial statements in line with the accounting standards, legislation and accounting policies disclosed in the Historical Financial Information.
+Under the revised compensation model, following Admission self-employed partners will have their paid-in-capital contributions reduced in line with their revised remuneration.
 This is expected to result in approximately two-thirds of the Member capital outstanding at the time of any Admission, to be repaid.
-Under both the existing basis of presentation and basis of presentation in the event of Admission, the Company will continue to account for expenses within the income statement as expenses and distributions through reserves, with the resulting changes in presentation arising from operational changes as a result of the new contractual arrangements entered into in connection with the Reorganisation through the adoption and implementation of new governance agreements and partnership policies discussed above.
+The remaining Member capital outstanding will be available to the Group for general corporate purposes.
+In the event of any insolvency proceedings, Member paid-in-capital is an unsecured debt of the Group owed to Members which ranks ahead of any equity interests held by Shareholders.
+Under both the existing basis of presentation and the post-Admission basis of presentation, the Company will continue to account for expenses within the income statement as expenses and distributions through reserves, with the resulting changes in presentation arising from operational changes as a result of the new contractual arrangements entered into in connection with the Reorganisation through the adoption and implementation of new governance agreements and partnership policies discussed above.

 With respect to taxation, as a result of the Reorganisation, DWF Holdings Limited (a recently incorporated subsidiary of the Company) will become a Member of DWF Law LLP (which will hold most of the revenue-generating operations of or held by DWF LLP prior to the Reorganisation).
 DWF Holdings Limited will receive the residual profits after Members' remuneration is paid (which Member remuneration will consist of the annual fixed profit share).
 As a result, the remaining profits earned by DWF Law LLP during a period will be regarded as income for DWF Holdings Limited.
 As a corporate entity, DWF Holdings Limited will be liable for corporation tax.
 Consequently, while DWF LLP's profits were not subject to corporation tax nor related deferred taxation and only a limited number of entities in the Group were subject to tax in the period covered by the Historical Financial Information, a greater proportion of the Group's profits will be subject to such tax going forward as a result of the new entities and structure of the Group after the Reorganisation.
-See Part XI - "Unaudited Pro Forma Financial Information" for a presentation of the Group's financial information to illustrate the impact of the revised compensation model on the Historical Financial Information.
+See Part XIV-"Unaudited Pro Forma Financial Information" for a presentation of the Group's financial information to illustrate the impact of the Offer, repayment of partner capital and the impact of the revised compensation model on the Historical Financial Information.